Johniereed/PrepScholar-coupon/README.md

 * ✅ Personalized Feedback: Get detailed insights on homework and practice tests to track progress.
 * ✅ 160+ Point Score Guarantee: Improve your score by at least 160 points or get a full refund.

-Best For: students who want structured guidance and real score improvements!
+Best For: Students who want structured guidance and real score improvements!

 ### 2. PrepExpert Plans